richardbiely/gaia-ecs/README.md

 This way of thinking is more natural for machines than people but when used correctly it allows you to write faster code (on most architectures).
 What is most important, however, is it allows you to write code that is easier to maintain, expand and reason about.

 For instance, when moving some object from point A to point B you do not care if it is a house or a car.
-You only care about its' position.
+You only care about its position.
 If you want to move it at some specific speed you will consider also the object's velocity.
 Nothing else is necessary.

 Three building blocks of ECS are:
-* **Entity** - index that uniquely identifies a group of components
-* **Component** - piece of data (position, velocity, age)
-* **System** - place where your program's logic is implemented
+**Entity** - an index that uniquely identifies a group of components **Component** - a piece of data (position, velocity, age) **System** - a place where your program's logic is implemented

 Gaia-ECS is an archetype-based entity component system.
 Therefore, unique combinations of components are grouped into archetypes.
 Each archetype consists of chunks - blocks of memory holding your entities and components.
 You can think of them as SQL tables where components are columns and entities are rows.
 In our case, each chunk is 16 KiB big.
 This size is chosen so that the entire chunk can fit into L1 cache on most CPUs.
 >**NOTE:**<br/>If needed you can alter the size of chunks by modifying the value of ***ecs::MemoryBlockSize***.

 Chunk memory is preallocated in big blocks (pages) via the internal chunk allocator.
 Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.

-The main benefits of archetype-based architecture is fast iteration and good memory layout by default.
+The main benefits of archetype-based architecture are fast iteration and good memory layout by default.
 They are also easy to parallelize.
 On the other hand, adding and removing components can be somewhat slower because it involves moving data around.
-In our case this weakness is mitigated by a graph built for archetypes.
+In our case, this weakness is mitigated by a graph built for archetypes.

 # Usage
 ## Minimum requirements